dotnet/AspNetCore.Docs/aspnetcore/performance/caching/memory.md

 Caching can significantly improve the performance and scalability of an app by reducing the work required to generate content.
 Caching works best with data that changes infrequently.
 Caching makes a copy of data that can be returned much faster than from the original source.
 Apps should be written and tested to **never** depend on cached data.

 ASP.NET Core supports several different caches.
 The simplest cache is based on the [IMemoryCache](/dotnet/api/microsoft.extensions.caching.memory.imemorycache), which represents a cache stored in the memory of the web server.
 Apps that run on a server farm of multiple servers should ensure that sessions are sticky when using the in-memory cache.
-Sticky sessions ensure that subsequent requests from a client all go to the same server.
-For example, Azure Web apps use [Application Request Routing](https://www.iis.net/learn/extensions/planning-for-arr) (ARR) to route all subsequent requests to the same server.
+Sticky sessions ensure that later requests from a client all go to the same server.
+For example, Azure Web apps use [Application Request Routing](https://www.iis.net/learn/extensions/planning-for-arr) (ARR) to route all requests from a user agent to the same server.

 Non-sticky sessions in a web farm require a [distributed cache](distributed.md) to avoid cache consistency problems.
 For some apps, a distributed cache can support higher scale-out than an in-memory cache.
 Using a distributed cache offloads the cache memory to an external process.